SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 42. Click 'Columns'
 <br>![](/exercises/ex0/images/DataCatalog_CustomerFactSheet_00_140.png)

-43. Locate 'Zipcode' to the right of that row click to expand the profiling results for Zipcode
+43. Locate 'Zipcode' to the right of that row click to expand the profiling results for Zipcode, by clicking on '>'
 <br>![](/exercises/ex0/images/DataCatalog_CustomerFactSheet_00_150.png)

 44. Scroll to the bottom and locate 'Top 10 Distinct Values'.
 Notice there an records in the data set that have no Zipcode